-Get Your Kendal Business Listed: The simplest way to have your enterprise showing on the results, is to point your browser at Google and initiate a directory placement, you can do this at this site: Business Directory.
-It might take a bit of time before your submission comes up on this map, therefore get started right away.
+Get Your Kendal Business Listed: The simplest way to have your business showing up on the business listings, is actually to head over to Google and compose a directory listing, this can be achieved at this site: Business Directory.
+It will take a little time before your submission is encountered on this map, so get going immediately.